riboviz/riboviz/docs/user/prep-riboviz-run-nextflow.md

 For more information on the `work/` directory, and its files, see [Nextflow `work/` directory](./prep-riboviz-operation.md#nextflow-work-directory),

 For more information on `nextflow log`, see Nextflow's [Tracing & visualisation](https://www.nextflow.io/docs/latest/tracing.html) or run `nextflow log -h`.
-To see the log fields available, run `nextlog log -l`.
+To see the log fields available, run `nextflow log -l`.

 ---